What is CBN? Effects, benefits, and more

 Cannabinol (CBN) is one of many cannabinoids, like CBD or THC.
 CBN is a minor cannabinoid, which means that it occurs less frequently or in smaller amounts in the hemp plant.

-This molecular compound begins in the hemp plant as CBG, eventually degrading into the psychoactive cannabinoid, THC.
-Then, the flower begins to break down even further through exposure to heat, air, and light, in a process called oxidation.
-This is where THC loses most of its psychoactive components and gains interesting, sedative-like properties.
-Eventually, THC converts into what we know as CBN — which is basically the byproduct of an aged cannabis plant.
+CBN begins in the hemp plant as CBG, eventually degrading into THC.
+The hemp flower begins to break down even further through exposure to heat, air, and light, in a process called oxidation.
+Eventually, THC losses most of its psychoactive properties and gains interesting, sleep-inducing ones, converting into what we know as CBN.
+Basically, CBN is the byproduct of an aged hemp plant.

-While this “sleepy” cannabinoid has certainly gained a powerful reputation as a nighttime supplement, there’s a surprising lack of peer-reviewed data supporting this customer experience.
-But what we do know is hemp’s powerful influence over the ECS — which means the benefits of CBN are likely much more than just a placebo effect.*
+While this “sleepy” cannabinoid has certainly gained a powerful reputation as a nighttime supplement, there has been a surprising lack of peer-reviewed data supporting this customer experience (until our recent clinical trial with Radicle Science).
+What we do know is that hemp-derived cannabinoids have a powerful influence over the endocannabinoid system, which impacts how well we feel every day.

 There are several ways in which CBN may work to play a supportive role in the sleep process, but the experience will likely differ from person to person.
-There could be cases where the potential benefits of CBN indirectly support better sleep; it may also be the combination of CBN and CBD working together to provide sleep-supporting benefits.*
+There could be cases where CBN indirectly support better sleep; it may also be the combination of CBN and CBD working together to provide sleep-supporting benefits.*

 How does CBN differ from CBD and THC?